easybuilders/easybuild-tutorial/docs/2021-isc21/basic_usage.md

 Do yourself a favor: don't peek at the solution until you have made an attempt to solve the exercise yourself!

-Please do not spoil solutions to others before they have been discussed by the tutorial organisers.
+Please do not share solutions with others before they have been discussed by the tutorial organisers.

 The exercises are based on the easyconfig files included with EasyBuild 4.4.0.